TylerSilverman/WorkoutFitnessTracker/README.md

 A consumer will reach their fitness goals more quickly when they track their workout progress.

-## Acceptance Criteria

-When the user loads the page, they should be given the option to create a new workout or continue with their last workout.

 The user should be able to:

   * Add exercises to the most recent workout plan.